• Skip to primary navigation

 About the Conference

-The Catskill Environmental Research & Monitoring (CERM) Conference is held every other year in October.
+The next Catskill Environmental Research & Monitoring (CERM) Conference will be held October 22-24, 2025.
 The first conference was convened in 2010 by an organizing body of government agencies, university, and non-profit partners that continues in its role as conference convener.
 Member organizations are listed to the right of this page.

 Scientists collecting soil information